 Kelly joined USC as Team Leader of the Research Development Team in the Office of Research in 2008.
 In this role Kelly supported researchers to develop projects from concept to funding submission, including project design, application development, risk assessment, budget preparation, seeking of approvals and contract development and negotiation following award.
 This role also involved extensive interaction with internal and external stakeholders, regular policy, procedural and system review, and internal and external reporting.

 Kelly also had the opportunity to act in the role of Manager, Office of Research for a year, prior to the new Director commencing in 2014.

 Kelly’s research management career started at Charles Darwin University in 2003, where she supported the Faculty of Education, Health and Science’s research pursuits as a Business Development Leader, and later in a more strategic leadership role as Acting Faculty Executive Officer.

-Kelly joined the Centre of Human Factors and Sociotechnical Systems as Program Manager in 2017.
+Kelly is program manager across two of the Universities key Research Centres: Centre of Human Factors and Sociotechnical Systems and the Forest Industries Research Centre.
 In this role Kelly:

-- supports the Centre’s researchers to identify and develop significant research opportunities,
+- supports each of the Centre’s researchers to identify and develop significant research opportunities,

 - coordinates the submission of funding applications,

 - establishes and manages strategic partnerships,

 - supports each of the Centre Directors and other Centre staff in other research-related pursuits.